Peter Kelleher (Gaelic footballer)

 Born in Kilmichael, County Cork, Kelleher first played competitive Gaelic football and hurling at the De La Salle College in Macroom.
 Here he played in two Corn Uí Mhuirí finals, however, he ended up on the losing side on both occasions.
 Kelleher first appeared for the Kilmichael club at underage levels, before winning a Mid Cork Junior Football Championship medal in 2013.

 Kelleher made his debut on the inter-county scene at the age of sixteen when he first linked up with the Cork minor teams as a dual player.
 After little success in these grades, he later won a Munster medal with the under-21 football team.
 Kelleher made his senior debut during the 2015 championship.

+He also lined out with the Cork Senior Hurlers in 2015.